 Baptism is an important milestone in your child’s spiritual journey.
 We know that engaging your child’s spiritual interest and questions can be exciting and scary.
 We want to be helpful to you, so we’ve created this guide to help you discern your child’s stepping towards baptism.

-Here’s a few, important things to remember:
+Here are a few, important things to remember:

 - Start with you.
 When your child asks spiritual questions, we all have different experiences.
 You may feel excitement and anxiety or have memories and wonderings about your own spiritual journey.
 In order to be most helpful to your child, take some time to pause with your journal or a friend or spouse to process how your own spiritual story is affecting you as you journey with your child.